 The final element of a presentation that academics should focus on is delivery, which is perhaps also the most challenging of all the elements.
 While the previous aspects can all be mastered from the comfort of your own home, the actual delivery of the presentation is very public and requires practice, confidence and experience.
 This includes aspects of body language, such as gesture, posture and facial expressions, as well as aspects of vocal delivery, such as volume, pitch and memorisation.
 Ultimately, while poor content and visual aids may be somewhat masked by a strong delivery, the same can not be said in reverse.

-In our third and final lesson, we next provide ten tips for presentation success.
-Complete the Lesson 2 activities first and then move on to Lesson 3.
+In our third and final chapter, we next provide ten tips for presentation success.
+Complete the Chapter 2 activities first and then move on to Chapter 3.